-A major category of Jewish holidays is the pilgrimage festivals.
-Described in the Hebrew Bible as celebrating both agricultural festivals and historical events in the history of the Jewish people, these three holidays were set aside in biblical times for people to travel to the ancient Temple in Jerusalem to.
+A major category of Jewish holidays is the pilgrimage festival.
+Described in the Hebrew Bible as celebrating both agricultural festivals and historical events in the history of the Jewish people, these three holidays were set aside in biblical times for people to travel to the ancient Temple in Jerusalem.
 These three holidays are Passover, Shavuot, and Sukkot.

 According to the Torah, God commanded the Israelites: “Three times a year shall all your men appear before the Lord your God in the place that God will choose [referring presumably to the Temple in Jerusalem], on the festivals of Pesah (Passover), Shavuot (the Feast of Weeks), and Sukkot (the Festival of Booths).
 They shall not appear empty handed.
 Each shall bring his own gift, appropriate to the blessing which the Lord your God has given you” (Deuteronomy 16:16).

 Essentially, in this passage, God expresses a desire for all of the male Israelites to travel to Jerusalem (this is why they are called “pilgrimage” festivals) and have the priest offer the animal sacrifice that was incumbent on each of them.
 It is important to note that the Torah refers only to men in this passage, because in ancient times women were not accorded the same legal or religious status as men.
 Despite this omission, women did have the same religious and spiritual obligations as men in offering personal sacrifices for thanksgiving and the expiation of sins.

 Celebrates the Exodus of the Jewish people from Egypt, as well as the beginning of the new planting season after the winter rains in Israel, since it falls in the early spring.